mboyea/mboyea/README.md

   - Users can perform full text search over their notes (like Simplenote)

   This project is closed-source.
-- **Sometimes I take contracts** and build websites for small businesses.
+- **Sometimes I take contracts** to build websites for small businesses.
-  These projects are typically closed source and I don't advertise this because it's not very profitable.
+  I don't advertise this because it's not very profitable.
+  These projects are often closed source.

 ## 🛠 Tech & Tools